lisakiwi2020/LoginExample/README.md

 # COMP639 Individual Web Application

 ## System Description
-This web application is an event management system developed using Python and Flask.
+This web application is a cleanup event management system developed using Python and Flask.
-It allows users to register accounts, log in securely, and access different pages depending on their role.
+The system allows users to register accounts, log in securely, and access different functions depending on their user role.

+The application supports the organisation and management of environmental cleanup events, including event registration, volunteer participation, feedback submission, and administrative reporting.

+The system implements role-based access control, ensuring that different users have access to appropriate features.
+---

+## User Roles

 The system supports three types of users:

-- Customer /Volunteer - 20 already in the database
-- Staff /Event Leader - - 5 already in the database
-- Admin - 2 already in the database
+Customer / Volunteer

-Customers can register for events through the web interface.
+  Can register an account through the web interface

-20 events and 20 registrations are in the database.
+  Can browse and filter available cleanup events

+  Can register for events

+  Can view their registered events

+  Can submit feedback after attending events

+Staff / Event Leader

+  Can create new cleanup events

+  Can edit existing events

+  Can generate event reports

+Admin

+  Can manage all events

+  Can view and search all users

+  Can view individual user profiles

+  Can update user roles

+Can view system statistics and reports
+---

+## Database Data

+The database is pre-populated with sample data:

+Data Type	Quantity
+Customers / Volunteers	20
+Staff / Event Leaders	5
+Admin Users	2
+Cleanup Events	20
+Event Registrations	20

-Staff and Admin accounts are created directly in the database.
+Staff and Admin accounts are created directly in the database for management purposes.

-The system uses password hashing with Flask-Bcrypt to securely store user passwords.

 ---

 ## Main Features